Prince William Frederick, Duke of Gloucester and Edinburgh: Early life

-Prince William Frederick was born on 15 January 1776 at Palazzo Teodoli in via del Corso, Rome.
-His father was Prince William Henry, Duke of Gloucester and Edinburgh, the third son of the Prince of Wales.
+William Frederick was born on 15 January 1776 at Palazzo Teodoli in via del Corso, Rome.
+His father was Prince William Henry, Duke of Gloucester and Edinburgh, the third son of Frederick, Prince of Wales.
 His mother, Maria, was the illegitimate daughter of Edward Walpole and granddaughter of Robert Walpole.
 As a great-grandson of George II he held the title of Prince of Great Britain with the style His Highness, not His Royal Highness, at birth.
-The young prince was baptized at Teodoli Palace, on 12 February 1776 by a Rev Salter.
-His godparents were his father's cousin and cousin-in-law, the Duke and Duchess of Saxe-Gotha-Altenburg; and the Duke of Gloucester's second cousin, the Margrave of Brandenburg-Ansbach.
+He was baptised at Teodoli Palace, on 12 February 1776 by a Rev Salter.
+His godparents were his father's cousin and cousin-in-law, Ernest II, Duke of Saxe-Gotha-Altenburg and Duchess Charlotte; and the Duke of Gloucester's second cousin, Christian Frederick Charles Alexander, Margrave of Brandenburg-Ansbach.

 During his stay in Stockholm in 1802–1803, William's interest and rumoured affair with Aurora Wilhelmina Koskull attracted a lot of attention, and he reportedly had plans to marry her.
-Queen Charlotte recalled that William said of Koskull: "If she was your daughter, I would marry her!"
+Queen Charlotte of Sweden recalled that William said of Koskull: "If she was your daughter, I would marry her!"

-William was admitted to the University of Cambridge (Trinity College) in 1787, and granted his MA in 1790.
+William was admitted to Trinity College, Cambridge, in 1787, and granted his MA in 1790.
 He set up his London home at 31 Upper Grosvenor Street, Mayfair.
-On 25 August 1805, Prince William's father died, and he inherited the titles Duke of Gloucester and Edinburgh and Earl of Connaught.
+On 25 August 1805, William's father died, and he inherited the titles Duke of Gloucester and Edinburgh and Earl of Connaught.